-The Bar Mock Trial regional finals take place throughout November with the national final being held in Edinburgh at the Court of Session on 23rd March.
+The Bar Mock Trial regional finals take place throughout November with the national final being held at the end of March.

-Applications for the Bar Mock Trial Competition 2018/19 have closed.
+Applications for the Bar Mock Trial Competition 2019/20 will open on the 29th of April.
 Teachers can access the resources when logged in.